Sales promotion account executives use their excellent communication, teamwork and problem-solving skills to run campaigns and make money

 These incentives reach the consumer in a variety of ways, such as in retail outlets, at events and exhibitions, through direct mail, press advertising, websites, text messaging and social media.

-Account executive is the normal entry-level position for new graduates.
-Tasks usually include:
+Account executive is the typical entry level position for recent graduates.
+Your tasks usually include:

 Some posts include incentives such as a company car allowance, bonus scheme, pension, private health and life insurance.

 Income figures are intended as a guide only.

 Standard hours are 9am to 5pm but they typically go beyond this, particularly prior to the launch of a big campaign or when preparing to pitch to clients.
 It may also be necessary to attend promotional events in the evenings.

 - While the work is largely office based, you may be required to visit clients, printers and suppliers and attend events.